The Maple Microcontroller Board

 Our Maple board consists of the essentials: a fast processor with lots of peripherals.
-At the center of Maple is a 72MHz ARM Cortex M3 chip, providing the increased computational power desired by more advanced users.
-In the past, ARM processors were notoriously unfriendly in non-professional environments due to proprietary tool chains and unfamiliar instruction sets.
+At the center of the Maple is a 72MHz ARM Cortex M3 chip, providing the increased computational power desired by more advanced users.
+In 2008, when development on the Maple began, ARM processors were notoriously unfriendly in non-professional environments due to proprietary tool chains and unfamiliar instruction sets.
 Because of this, they were conspicuously absent from classrooms and hobbyists' workbenches.
-LeafLabs aims to change this by providing an ARM tool-chain built from open source components and a programming environment that is intuitively easy to use.
-For those of us who love and are familiar with Arduino, Maple is offered in an Arduino-compatible format, complete with Arduino pin layouts and programming environment.
-In the future, a Cortex native version is available in order to take full advantage of this fantastic micro-controller.
+With the Maple LeafLabs aimed to change this by providing an ARM tool-chain built from open source components and a programming environment that is intuitively easy to use.
+For those who love and are familiar with Arduino, the Maple is offered in an Arduino-compatible format, complete with Arduino pin layouts and programming environment.

 - Microcontroller: STM32 F103RB

 - Operating Voltage: 3.3V

 - Input Voltage (recommended): 3.0V-12V

 - Analog Input Pins: 16

 - 64 Channel nested vector interrupt handler (including external interrupt on GPIO's)